roly197/IJFtoOBS/README.md

 #### Configure the plugin
 To configure the Websocket plugin:
 - Open OBS Server
-- Navigate to the new menu item: Tools -> WebSocket Server Settings
+- Navigate to the new menu item: 'Tools' -> 'WebSocket Server Settings'
 - Enable Websockets server and configure the server port to 4444 (default)
 - Enable Authentication and configure the Password: judo (default)

-Klick 'Ok'.... done
+Click 'Ok'.... done